TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

     - Symplify\PHPStanRules\Rules\Symfony\NoConstructorAndRequiredTogetherRule
 ```

 Frameworks are very open and tolerate many ways to do one thing.
 Like using `#[Require]` and `__construct()` in single class together.
-It can happen, so we have PHPStan rule to have our back and prevent this.
+It can happen, so we have the PHPStan rule to have our back and prevent this.
 Use one or the other, not both.

 <br>